electron0zero/failure-modes/index.md

 ## Contributing
 Please send [Pull Request](https://github.com/electron0zero/failure-modes) to extend this collection.

-It can be anything from incident postmortems, blog posts, projects, talks, tweets, research etc.
+It can be anything from incident postmortems, blog posts, projects, talks, tweets, research, etc.

 Huge thanks to our [contributors](https://github.com/electron0zero/failure-modes/graphs/contributors) :bowing_man: :bowing_woman: :tada:

 ## Keep in touch

-Subscribe to [Failure Modes Newsletter](https://failuremodes.substack.com) to get blog posts, talks, notes and research on building and running productions systems in your Inbox
+Subscribe to [Failure Modes Newsletter](https://failuremodes.substack.com) to get blog posts, talks, notes and research on building and running production systems in your Inbox